SEBA Class 10 Mathematics Chapter 1 Real Numbers

 (x) 27/210

-Ans: Since the factors of the denominator 210 are not of the form 2n x 5n . so 77/210 is non – terminating repeating decimal
+Ans: Since the factors of the denominator 210 are not of the form 2n x 5n . so 77/210 is non – terminating repeating decimal.

 3. The following real numbers have decimal expansion as given below.
 In each decides whether they are rational or not.
 If they are rational, and of the form p/q , what can you say about the prime factors of q.?

-Ans: Rational q = 109 = 29 x 59 (ii) non – rational (iii) Ration , prime factors of q will also have factors other than 2 or 5 because the decimal is non – terminating repeating.
+Ans: Rational q = 109 = 29 x 59 (ii) non – rational (iii) Rational , prime factors of q will also have factors other than 2 or 5 because the decimal is non – terminating repeating.

 Leave a Comment